novault/novault/README.rst

 Each of the exisiting solutions that I could find had drawbacks that rendered them unsuitable for my needs, in particular:

 - I won't use browser-based solutions as the browser cannot be trusted IMHO with the master password.
 Note that opening the Network monitor on the Developer Console of a web browser doesn't guarantee to display all the communication between the browser and the network, particularly if the tool being used is installed as an add-on.
-For example, a naive (?) bug such as sending form data to a search suggestions server would expose the mater password to the entire internet without ever showing on the console.
+For example, a naive (?) bug such as sending form data to a search suggestions server would expose the master password to the entire internet without ever showing on the console.

 - Many of the existing solutions use sub-par hashing techniques.
 Others' hashing is over-verbose and require e.g. entering a name.